rieck/harry/examples/alexa/README.md

   Note that the option `-d ''` tells Harry to compare the individual characters of the domain names instead of words separated by some delimiter characters.
-The option `-m levenshtein` selects the Levensthein distance.
+The option `-m levenshtein` selects the Levenshtein distance.
 You can see a list of all available similarity measures by running the command `harry -M`.